Our JLC Staff

 - Hebrew & Hebrew Through Movement Specialist Kitah Gimel – Vav (3rd-6th Grade)

-- Kitah Bet (2nd & 3rd Grade) Hebrew Lab Specialist, Alisa Lerner
+- Kitah Bet & Gimel (2nd & 3rd Grade) Hebrew Lab Specialist, Alisa Lerner

 Rachel Cohen grew up in a small village in Israel and started her teaching career when she was 19, teaching troops, while serving in the Israeli army.
 Her formal teaching education started in Tel Aviv, where she worked with children with special needs.
 Rachel immigrated to the United States in 2000 and continued to pursue her education in Childhood Development at West Los Angeles College.
 In 2007 she joined Pressman Academy ECC as a lead teacher.
 Pressman Academy has become a second home to Rachel and she enjoys her work very much.
 Rachel’s passion is teaching Ivrit (Hebrew) with dances, songs, play, and utilizing the all five senses.
 She loves teaching and enjoys the opportunity to learn from her students.
 Rachel is committed to making learning fun and meaningful for all of her students.